klean2050/media-eval-2020/README.md

 ## Dataset

-The low-level feature extract layers for the CNN were pretrained on MSD.
+The low-level CNN layers were pretrained on MSD.
 We used the training, validation, and test splits as specified by the challenge.
 We combined our training set with instances with matching tags from the [Music4All](https://ieeexplore.ieee.org/document/9145170) dataset.